HALF or ONE DAY

 Wellness & Healing Ganghwa Island, Seokmodo

 Ganghwa Island, the representative island of Incheon, has been loved for a long time due to the abundance of things to see and do.
 Most of all, it can be easily accessed from the metropolitan area, and it is good traveling along the east, west, north and south coastal roads of the island.
-Among them, in the northern coastal road is Goryeo Cheondo Park, which contains the story of Yeonmijeong pavilion and moving the seat of government of Goryeo dynasty.
-If you move along the western coastal road, you will encounter Manisan mountain, Oepo Port, and Seokmodo Island, which recently built healing forests and children's playgrounds.
+Following the northern coastal road, you can visit Goryeo Cheondo Park about the capital movement of the Goryeo dynasty and the Yeonmijeong pavilion in it.
+If you go along the western coastal road, you will encounter Manisan mountain, Oepo Port, and Seokmodo Island, where healing forests and children's playgrounds were recently built.
 On the southern coastal road, you can enjoy the Ganghwa tidal flat, one of the world's five largest tidal flats, and the eastern coastal road is great for driving along the beautiful scenery where different flowers bloom in every season.

 Seokmodo Island, connected to Ganghwado through Seokmodaegyo Bridge, is an outing spot where citizens of the metropolitan area frequently visit.
 Minmeoru Beach, Bomunsa Temple, and the drive courses are famous.
 There are also healing spots such as the mineral hot spring with a famous open-air bath overlooking the sea, and a natural recreational forest that combines the west sea and green forest.
 So if you want a comfortable breakaway from the busy daily life, you can enjoy a comfortable trip in the forest, spa and nature of Seokmodo Island.
 In addition, there is a café with an ocean view, as well as accommodation facilities with beautiful interiors such as Aramir and Largoville, so it is good for a one-night trip or more.